 When I was in a burlesque group I performed a routine singing Madonna's "Hanky Panky".

-Finally, in 2006 an acting colleague of mine asked me to compose a piano intro for a song by his heavy metal band (!).
-I wrote and recorded the music and it was mixed with the band's recording.
+In 2006 an acting colleague of mine asked me to compose a piano intro for a song by his heavy metal band (!), Long Tooth Clan.
+I wrote and recorded the piano music for Off to the Fields and it was mixed with the band's recording.
 You can listen to my first job as a recording artist here.